s2l1/Headless-Samourai-Dojo/README.md

 ADD END: SSH Key Login https://stadicus.github.io/RaspiBolt/raspibolt_20_pi.html#login-with-ssh-keys

 ## 15. [AUTOSTART BITCOIND]
+!!!RETHINK SECTION AS DOJO MUST START PRIOR TO BITCOIND!!!
 The system needs to run the bitcoin daemon automatically in the background, even when nobody is logged in.
 We use “systemd“, a daemon that controls the startup process using configuration files.

 Create the configuration file in the Nano text editor and copy the following paragraph.